ebtezcan/dsc-phase-2-project/README.md

 For this project, we were hired by a homeowner in King County, Washington who wants to renovate their home.
 They would like us to analyze the real estate data of the county and give them insights as to what to focus their renovation efforts on in order to increase their property's value.

-Real estate prices are affected by a myriad of -what we can define as- internal parameters like the square footage, floor count, bedroom count, finishes, how many cars can fit into the garage etc. There are also parameters that we can define as external and can not (easily) be changed.
+Real estate prices are affected by a myriad of -- what we can define as -- internal parameters like the square footage, floor count, bedroom count, finishes, how many cars can fit into the garage, etc. There are also parameters that we can define as external and can not (easily) be changed.
 These include attributes like zipcode, latitude, longitude, view from the house, and school districts.
-In order to accurately model and pinpoint the most important parameters that affect the sale price of a home, we need to incorporate both internal and external parameters.
+In order to accurately model and pinpoint the most important parameters that affect the sale price of a home, we need to incorporate both internal and external parameters into our model.

 ## Data